SELab-2/OSOC-6/backend/README.md

 server.
 You will need to install a command line tool to get this working.
 Their website provides a tutorial on the complete setup.
 The only downside is that you are limited to 150 requests per month.

+### Initial data

+All data in the `./src/main/resources/data.sql` file will be saved to the database when the application is started.
+It is very easy to add new data or to remove existing data.
+Simply add the data using regular SQL INSERT statements.
+Don't forget to add `ON CONFLICT DO NOTHING` at the end of the statements.
+This makes sure that when some of the data is already present, no conflicts occur.

 ## Tests

 To run the tests we use gradle.